- How does one become a Cal State East Bay student?

 Credit for Military Training and USAFI

-Cal State East Bay grants credit for military training in accordance with the recommendation of the American Council on Education.
-Students who entered military service before meeting the usual requirements for graduation, may receive nine units of elective credit toward the baccalaureate degree based upon the completion of a minimum of one year of uninterrupted active service.
+Cal State East Bay grants nine units of elective credit toward a baccalaureate degree for a student who completed basic training and was honorably discharged from military service of the United States in accordance with the recommendation of the American Council on Education.
+Credit is not given for completion of the six month reserve training programs.
 Commissioned officers may receive an additional nine units, which may be considered upper division credit.
-In order to receive such credit applicants must present written certification from a recognized military authority, such as papers from a military separation center or an official copy of a diploma from a service school or USAFI transcript.
-Cal State East Bay is a Servicemember Opportunity College (SOC).
+In order to receive such credit applicants must present written certification from a recognized military authority, such as papers from a military separation center (service form DD-214) or a Joint Services Transcript (JST).
+Credit for specific courses may be allowed if the student has satisfactorily completed equivalent study in a military service school.
+The guidelines of the American Council on Education are followed in determining eligibility.
+Cal State East Bay is a Service member Opportunity College (SOC).

 Credit for Non-collegiate Instruction

-Lower division, occupationally-oriented courses designed to train technicians are not acceptable for university credit.
+Lower division, occupational courses designed to train technicians are not acceptable for university credit.
 Credit granted for non-collegiate instruction is not generally applied to general education or major requirements.

-Cal State East Bay grants credit toward its undergraduate degrees for successful completion of examinations of the Advanced Placement Program of the College Board.
-Scores of three or better will be accepted.
-Students will be granted 4-12 quarter units of college credit for each test completed, depending upon the specific discipline.
+Cal State East Bay grants credit toward its undergraduate degrees for successful completion of International Baccalaureate (IB) and Advanced Placement (AP)program tests.
+Students will be granted 4-12 quarter units of college credit (up to 30 total units) for each test completed, depending upon the specific discipline.
 (See the Registration chapter for additional information.)

 Cal State East Bay must assess the academic preparation of international students.
 For this purpose, "international students" include those who hold U.S. visas as students, exchange visitors, or in other nonimmigrant classifications.
 California residents and U.S. citizens with international transcripts are also classified as "international students" for admission evaluation purposes.